 How is congenital hypothyroidism diagnosed?

-He or she will also have a special scan of the neck that allows doctors to see if your child's thyroid gland is present and in the right place (explained below).
+He or she will also have a special scan of the neck that allows doctors to see if the child's thyroid gland is present and in the right place (explained below).
 The scan is painless and uses a special intravenous marker that is only taken up by the thyroid gland.
-This is extremely useful information as it allows us to tell you whether there is a chance of the condition happening in another child that you might have.
+This is extremely useful information as it allows us to tell you whether there is a chance of the condition happening in another child that a parent might have.

 For a very small number of children born with hypothyroidism, hearing problems can occur as part of a rare syndrome (collection of symptoms often seen together) or if there is severe hypothyroidism at birth.